komposable/komponent/README.md

 end
 ```

-Then you need to update the `_example.html.slim` file you have inside your components.
-This file is used to render the examples.
+For each component, the engine will render the `_example.html.slim` file from the component folder.
+It this partial, you can describe the component and render examples for each state.

+If you have existing components, you can generate all their example files at once with `rails g komponent:examples`

 Finally just visit to `http://localhost:3000/styleguide`.

-If you have existing components, you can generate all their example files at once with `rails g komponent:examples`

 ### Configuration